Tourada à corda

 Tourada à corda ([toˈɾaðaaˈkɔɾðɐ]; "bullfight by rope"), toirada à corda or corrida de touros à corda, is a type of bullfighting traditional to the Azores Islands, and particularly the island of Terceira, where it is believed to be one of the most ancient recreational traditions in the archipelago.

 This type of bullfighting is peculiar to the Azores, and is composed of events with four adult bulls of the breed brava da ilha Terceira along a designated road or street around 500 metres in length.
-The bull is controlled by a rope around its neck, held by six people (pastores) that direct the bull and prevent its leaving the field of play.
+The bull is controlled by a rope around its neck, held by eight people (pastores) that direct the bull and prevent its leaving the field of play.
 The bull is led along the course of the road, and taunted and teased by players, but with no intent to kill the animal; the animal's horns are capped with balls or leather to diminish the risk to the players.
 All the bulls are released after each event in order to rest before the next event (at least three weeks).

-Portuguese immigrants from the Azores also practice tourada à corda in the city of Brampton in southern Ontario, Canada.
+Portuguese immigrants from the Azores also practice the tradition of touradas à corda in Ontario, Canada and California, United States.